at-import/breakpoint/README.markdown

 Breakpoint is a Compass extension, so make sure you have [Sass and Compass Installed](http://compass-style.org/install/) in order to use its awesomeness!

-Breakpoint also requires Sass 3.2, which is currently in pre-release.
+Breakpoint also requires Sass 3.2.
 Breakpoint should install Sass 3.2 for you when you install it, but in case you are getting errors, open up your terminal and type the following in:

-`gem install sass --pre`
+`gem install sass`

 This will install Sass 3.2.
-If you are compiling with CodeKit, [Chris Coyier has an awesome writeup](http://css-tricks.com/media-queries-sass-3-2-and-codekit/) on how to get CodeKit playing nice with Sass 3.2.
+If you are compiling with CodeKit, [Chris Coyier has an awesome writeup](http://css-tricks.com/media-queries-sass-3-2-and-codekit/) on how to get CodeKit playing nice with Sass 3.2, at least until it is updated to 3.2.

 ## Installation